 How to do it, where and how much it costs

 How do you think you could avoid them?
-First, never underestimate the importance of protecting yourself.
+First, never underestimate the importance of protecting yourself with HPV variant home test kits.
 Second, monitor your health status with periodic and frequent checks.

-The best way to protect yourself from STDs is always… to prevent them.
-By simply using a condom during sexual intercourse, you can avoid HPV, HIV and other STDs.
+The best way to protect yourself from STIs is always… to prevent them.
+Tests prove that by simply using a condom during sexual intercourse, you can avoid HPV, HIV and other STDs.
 Often, at your age, you think that the only “unexpected event” of not using a condom is an unwanted pregnancy.
 Unfortunately, this is not the case: to safeguard your health and those close to you, you must inform yourself and be aware of it.

 Sex education